jhu-ip/cs220-f24/syllabus.md

 -   28% - individual coding homework (5 total; point values and due dates vary; will be listed on Canvas)

--   14% - midterm coding project (in teams, due ??)
+-   14% - midterm coding project (in teams, due October 23)

--   15% - midterm exam (in class, Friday October ?)
+-   15% - midterm exam (in class, Monday October 14)

--   14% - final coding project (in teams, due ??)
+-   14% - final coding project (in teams, due December 6)

--   15% - final exam (time assigned by registrar in Computing Common Block A)
+-   15% - final exam (day/time assigned by registrar in Computing Common Block A)

 -   3% - fudge grade (see above)